Rule 8. General rules of pleadings.

 (e) Consistency.
 A party may state a claim or defense alternately or hypothetically, either in one count or defense or in separate counts or defenses.
 If statements are made in the alternative and one of them is sufficient, the pleading is not made insufficient by the insufficiency of an alternative statement.
 A party may state legal and equitable claims or legal and equitable defenses regardless of consistency.

 (f) Construction of pleadings.
-All pleadings shall be construed to do substantial justice.
+All pleadings will be construed to do substantial justice.